Bachelor of Artificial Intelligence

 AI is driving digital disruption, with new technology redefining many industries.
 Businesses are looking to take advantage of recent advances in AI, creating a large demand for skilled professionals.

-AI offers you an exciting future, as a growing number of industries are spending time and money improving what they do through learned behaviour and operating efficiencies.
+AI offers you an exciting future.
+A growing number of industries are spending time and money improving what they do through learned behaviour and operating efficiencies.
 This is just the beginning; many more challenging, real-world problems remain to be solved.

-As an artificial intelligence specialist, you will work alongside software engineers, data scientists, application developers and business analysts, applying your expert knowledge to ensure AI is appropriately integrated into software solutions.
+Choose the #1 Victorian university for graduate employment and confidently work alongside software engineers, data scientists, application developers and business analysts - applying your expert knowledge to ensure AI is appropriately integrated into software solutions.

 Indicative student workload